 By comparing data from different aging schedule reports, business managers can tell how their customer’s businesses work and formulate better collections timelines for timely payments.

-For instance, if the aging schedule shows a particular customer clears their overdue amounts between 10th and 15th, you can pursue payment between these dates, so you’re paid on time.
+For instance, if the aging schedule shows a particular customer clears their overdue amounts between the 10th and 15th, you can pursue payment between these dates, so you’re paid on time.

 How to Use Aging Schedules: An Example of an Aging Schedule and How to Analyze it

 Even though an aging schedule is critical to the success of their businesses, most people don’t know how to analyze the data.
-If this describes you, here’s a sample of one, followed by an analysis on how to read it:
+If this describes you, here’s a sample of one, followed by an analysis of how to read it: